-How To Cook, Clean and Steam Mussels Without Wine
+How To Clean and Cook Mussels

 I originally shared this guide to cooking Steamed Mussels on December 17th, 2018.
 I have updated some of the text and photos to share it with you again today.

 A Step-By-Step Guide To Cooking Mussels

 Mussels often fall into the category of “only eat at a restaurant” for a lot of folks, and today it is my mission to change that.
 They do seem a bit intimidating, but honestly, mussels are incredibly easy to cook.
 I would even say “foolproof!”
 Here’s what you need to know about mussels.